bahrus/fetch-for/README.md

 ## Specifying dependencies

 Like the built-in Form and Output elements, fetch-for supports integrating input from peer elements (form elements, form associated elements, contenteditable elements) by [id](https://github.com/whatwg/html/issues/10143), name, itemprop, class and part.
-We can also specify the event(s) to listen for.
+We can formulate the href to use for the fetch request, to be triggered by the input event of these listened for elements:

 ## Specify dynamic href in oninput event